L78k3/grimmora-pages/content/World/Grimmora/Locations/Buildings/mage's tower.md

 ## Our Experience

-We travelled to the Mage's Tower on Day 1 at the suggestion of [[Lady Arren]], seeking help for a half-orc guard at the north gate who had been hit with a [[confoundment spell]].
+We travelled to the Mage's Tower on Day 1 at the suggestion of [[Captain Arran|Lady Arren]], seeking help for a half-orc guard at the north gate who had been hit with a [[confoundment spell]].

 We first spoke to an arrogant mage who was too busy with his cartography to be bothered with us.
 He sent us to [[Ismay]], who was very friendly and "agree\[d] at once to help".
 She then accompanied us back to the gate, "unconfound\[ed] the guard," and "promptly teleport\[ed] back to the mage's tower".